 Cats are commonly sent to shelters because they can’t learn how to use their litter box properly.
-The problem isn’t because they don’t know how to use a litter box, but because the litter box isn’t up to the cat’s hygienic standards.
+The problem isn’t because they don’t know how to use a litter box, but because it isn’t up to the cat’s hygienic standards.

-When a litter box is too dirty or is too small in size, it’s perfectly normal for your cat to seek another place that’s cleaner than the litter box to finish its business.
-This means you need to be attentive to your cat’s habits when using the litter box.
+When a litter box is too dirty or too small, it’s perfectly normal for your cat to seek another place cleaner than the litter box to finish its business.
+This means you must be attentive to your cat’s habits when using the litter box.

 On What To Pay Attention

-The litter box you end up choosing for your cat needs to fulfil all its needs, so it gladly does its business without creating a messy home.
-There are different types of litter boxes available on the market, making it difficult to find the one suitable for your cat.
+The litter box you choose for your cat needs to fulfil all its needs, so it gladly does its business without creating a messy home.
+Different types of litter boxes are available on the market, making it challenging to find the one suitable for your cat.

 Most people end up going through many litter boxes before finding the right one for their cat.
-You can skip the entire trial period and save money when choosing the best litter box from the jump.
+You can skip the entire trial period and save money when choosing the best litter box.

-Keep reading to find out which features to look out for when you’re buying the best litter box for your cat.
+Keep reading tdiscoverut which features to look out for whee buying the best litter box for your cat.

 The size of your cat should dictate how large your litter box should be.
 Experts offer a rule of thumb regarding a litter box size which states that a litter box should be one and a half times the overall length of your cat.

-If you can’t find a litter box that fits the dimension parameters stated above, you should always g for the bigger litter box option.
+If you can’t find a litter box that fits the dimension parameters above, you should always g for the bigger litter box option.
 You can’t go wrong with a litter box that’s too big.
-In fact, if it’s too small, your cat will disregard utilizing it and move on to find other household areas to urinate in.
+If it’s too small, your cat will disregard utilizing it and move on to find other household areas to urinate in.

-Typically, overweight and large cats will not comfortably fit in a standard-sized litter box, making it impossible for your cat to use its litter box properly.
-If you have a kitten, you should buy a litter box that’s made specifically for kittens.
+Typically, overweight and oversized cats will not comfortably fit in a standard-sized litter box, making it impossible for your cat to use its litter box properly.
+If you have a kitten, you should buy a litter box made specifically for kittens.

-When it comes to the types of litter boxes to choose from, you have the option between a covered or uncovered litter box.
+When it comes to the types of litter boxes to choose from, you can choose between a covered or uncovered litter box.

-If you have a large cat, experts suggest moving away from buying covered litter boxes since it will make your cat feel cramped in such a tight space.
-In fact, when your cat uses a covered litter box, its head cannot extend past the box’s perimeter.
-This makes it impossible for your cat to stretch and complete its daily hygienic routine in peace.
+If you have a large cat, experts suggest avoiding buying covered litter boxes since it will make your cat feel cramped in such a tight space.
+When your cat uses a covered litter box, its head cannot extend past the box’s perimeter, and this makes it impossible for your cat to stretch and complete its daily hygienic routine peacefully.

-For those who have cats that need a lot of room to go to the bathroom, an uncovered litter box would best suit your cat’s needs.
+An uncovered litter box would best suit your cat’s needs for cats that need a lot of room to go to the bathroom.
 Uncovered litter boxes are much more accessible than covered ones since your cat only has to jump into the litter box to use it.

 When it comes down to choosing the right uncovered litter box, you should ensure it has low enough sides so your cat can effortlessly climb in and out.
 The easier it is for your cat to utilize its litter box, the more likely your cat will fervently take advantage of it.

-If your cat tends to spray in its litter box, you should consider buying an uncovered litter box that comes with high sides rather than low ones.
-These litter boxes usually have one low side that serves to be an entrance for your cat.
+If your cat tends to spray in its litter box, you should consider buying an uncovered litter box with high sides rather than low ones.
+These litter boxes usually have one low side that serves as an entrance for your cat.

 An uncovered litter box should be deep enough for your cat to quickly jump in, finish its business, dig a hole, and then cover up its remains.
-Keep in mind that old cats or those diagnosed with arthritis will have difficulty getting in and out of an uncovered litter box with sides that are too high.
+Remember that old cats or those diagnosed with arthritis will have difficulty getting in and out of an uncovered litter box with sides that are too high.

-- For those with more than one cat, you should make sure that they have separate litter boxes.
+- For those with more than one cat, you should ensure they have separate litter boxes.
 Forcing your cats to share litter boxes promotes a dirty environment that breeds disease and excruciating smells.

-- Some experts go far enough to say that you should ensure each cat has its litter box as well as an additional box for backup.
+- Some experts go far enough to say that you should ensure each cat has its litter box and an additional box for backup.

-Once you decide on either a covered or uncovered litter box for your cat, the next thing you should concern yourself with is where you’ll be placing the litter box.
+Once you decide on a covered or uncovered litter box for your cat, you next should concern yourself with where you’ll be placing the litter box.

-- You’ll want to put the litter box in a location where there is no clutter or obstacles, so your cat can have easy access.
-Make sure that the area of the house you place the litter box in is quiet and doesn?t provide any distractions.
+- You’ll want to put the litter box in a location with no clutter or obstacles, so your cat can have easy access.
+Make sure that the area of the house you place the litter box in is quiet and doesn’t provide any distractions.

-- Cats want privacy and quiet when they are finishing up their business, which is what any human would expect from a bathroom.
+- Cats want privacy and quiet when finishing up their business, which is what any human would expect from a bathroom.

-- You don?t associate the bathroom with food, and it?s no surprise that the same mentality applies to cats as well.
-In fact, you should never place a litter box anywhere near your cat?s water and food.
+- You don’t associate the bathroom with food, and it’s no surprise that the same mentality applies to cats.
+You should never place a litter box near your cat’s water and food.

-- ?Your cat will disregard doing its business in a litter box that’s near its food and water, which will then force your cat to find another suitable place around the home to function as its litter box.
+- ?Your cat will disregard doing its business in a litter box near its food and water, forcing your cat to find another suitable place around the home to function as its litter box.

-- Even if you have the perfect litter box setup and your cats realize that a litter box is ready for use, it may still have the tendency to urinate on other household surfaces.
+- Even if you have the perfect litter box setup and your cats realize that a litter box is ready for use, they may still tend to urinate on other household surfaces.
 Cats commonly urinate on houseplants since they have a similar setup to a litter box.

-- This houseplant habit is completely normal, but rest assured that your cat will predominantly use the litter box as a means of going to the bathroom.
+- This houseplant habit is entirely normal, but rest assured that your cat will predominantly use the litter box to go to the bathroom.

 The litter box is simply the vessel that holds the litter responsible for absorbing your cat’s urine and excrements.
-Most cat owners recommend using clumping cat litter above all different types of litter because it makes maintaining a litter box a simple chore.
+Most cat owners recommend clumping cat litter above all different types of litter because maintaining a litter box is a simple chore.

 Clumping cat litter contains a unique material known as bentonite, which makes scooping your cat’s urine and excrements an efficient process since you don’t have to empty the entire box to clean it properly.

 Once your cat is doing its business on clumping cat litter, the remains will form a solid clump shape that makes it easy for you to scoop.
-Scooping out sections that visibly contain clumps of your cat’s urine and excrements rather than cleaning out the whole litter box is guaranteed to save you money as well as time in the long run.
+Scooping out sections that visibly contain clumps of your cat’s urine and excrements rather than cleaning out the whole litter box is guaranteed to save you money and time in the long run.

 How Often Should You Scoop Litter?

-Experts suggest scooping the litter box two to three times a day especially if you clumping cat litter.
+Experts suggest scooping the litter box two to three times a day, especially if you are clumping cat litter.
 If you’re using other litter varieties, the amount of times you should scoop out soiled litter varies.

-Keep in mind that a massive variety of cat litter is available that range both in material and texture.
-Experts suggest looking out for clumping cat litter that comes with odour treatment features to provide the best litter box for your cat.
+Keep in mind that a massive variety of cat litter ranges in material and texture.
+Experts suggest looking out for clumping cat litter with odour treatment features to provide the best litter box for your cat.

-Litter boxes require a thorough deep cleaning that involves using a diluted bleach solution and a towel.
-More technologically advanced litter boxes come with built-in cleaning features that have both automatic and manual functions.
+Litter boxes require a thorough deep cleaning using a diluted bleach solution, and a towel—more technologically advanced litter boxes have built-in cleaning features that have automatic and manual functions.

-People opt out to buy litter boxes that clean themselves since it eliminates the need for you to remove your cat’s waste constantly.
-In fact, it provides a healthy cleaning alternative that reduces the amount of work you need to put into keeping the litter box clean enough for your cat.
+People opt out of buying litter boxes that clean themselves since it eliminates the need for you to remove your cat’s waste constantly.
+It provides a healthy cleaning alternative that reduces the work you need to put into keeping the litter box clean enough for your cat.

-These litter boxes deposit your cat’s waste into a disposable container, so all you have to do is remove, empty, and rinse the container once it?s full.
+These litter boxes deposit your cat’s waste into a disposable container, so all you have to do is remove, empty, and rinse the container once it is complete.
 If you don’t want a litter box that automatically picks up after your cat, there are cheaper alternatives that require manual cleaning.

 Standard litter boxes collect your cat’s waste, but it’s up to you to clean it out.
-Cat owners prefer spot cleaning that involves using a diluted bleach solution to wipe away waste that’s coated alongside the walls of the litter box.
+Cat owners prefer spot cleaning using a diluted bleach solution to wipe away waste coated alongside the litter box’s walls.

-Other than cleaning the actual litter box, you can’t forget about cleaning the scooper.
+Besides cleaning the litter box, you can’t forget about cleaning the scooper.
 An unclean scooper is an ideal place for bacteria to grow and thrive, and using such a scooper will transfer the bacteria to your cat’s litter.
 This creates an unhealthy environment that leaves your cat vulnerable to getting sick.

 Cat owners frequently clean their scooper after every use to avoid exposing their cats to harmful bacteria.
-When you do use the scooper for a spot cleaning, you need to ensure you don’t break up any urine balls to avoid having to clean the entire litter box.
+When you use the scooper for a spot cleaning, you need to ensure you don’t break up any urine balls to avoid cleaning the entire litter box.

-Now that you have a thorough understanding of what to keep an eye out in regards to litter boxes, you should continue reading to get in-depth reviews of best-selling litter boxes that are guaranteed to leave you and your cat feeling satisfied.
+Now that you have a thorough understanding of what to keep an eye out for concerning litter boxes, you should continue reading to get in-depth reviews of best-selling litter boxes that are guaranteed to leave you and your cat satisfied.

 First-time cat owners don’t realize that most litter boxes lack litter box cleaning supplies, which proves to be a hassle when you’re forced to buy these essential tools separately.
 You can’t keep costs low when you purchase a litter box that falls short regarding including cleaning accessories.

-For those looking for a litter box that comes with all the necessary tools required for proper maintenance, Modkat Litter Box is the all-in-one solution you’ve been waiting for.
+For those looking for a litter box with all the necessary tools required for proper maintenance, Modkat Litter Box is the all-in-one solution you’ve been waiting for.